pagkly/Zed/Investopedia3/Pay Yourself First.md

 ## Special Considerations

-It's also important to know that money set aside for retirement, [especially in a Roth IRA](https://www.investopedia.com/articles/personal-finance/040714/how-use-your-roth-ira-emergency-fund.asp), is accessible if needed.
-Fear of having no money in emergencies is no reason to refuse to benefit from [tax-advantaged](https://www.investopedia.com/terms/t/tax-advantaged.asp) retirement savings plans.
+It's also important to know that money set aside for retirement, [[especially in a Roth IRA]](https://www.investopedia.com/articles/personal-finance/040714/how-use-your-roth-ira-emergency-fund.asp), is accessible if needed.
+Fear of having no money in emergencies is no reason to refuse to benefit from [[tax-advantaged]](https://www.investopedia.com/terms/t/tax-advantaged.asp) retirement savings plans.